Sleep Study

 What is a sleep study?

-The stages of sleep range from light to deep.
+There are different stages of sleep.
 Each stage has aspects that can be measured.
 A sleep study is a number of tests recorded at the same time during sleep.
 The tests measure specific sleep aspects and help diagnose sleep disorders.
-A sleep study may also be called polysomnogram.
+A sleep study may also be called a polysomnogram.

-The basic recordings done during a sleep study may include:
+The basic recordings done during a sleep study often include:

 • Electroencephalography (EEG).
 This measures brain wave activity.